Robotics vs AI for Kids:

 How much does it cost?

-July Summer Camp is €250 for the week.
-The annual weekly program starts in fall 2026 and is €100 per month.
-Groups are 10 or fewer; they just need a laptop.
+The July Summer Camp was €250 for the week and is now full.
+The school-year weekly program starts in fall 2026 and is €100 per month.

 What happens when AI tools change?